 - Regularly inspect your property for land movement, retaining wall failures and blocked drainage routes

-- Meet with your neighbours to discuss and repair mutual drainage problems
+- Meet with your neighbors to discuss and repair mutual drainage problems

 - Prepare an escape route in case you need to evacuate your home because of a slide above or below you

-If you discover any earth movement or landslide, immediately leave the area and notify neighbours and emergency services by dialling 911.
+If you discover any earth movement or landslide, immediately leave the area and notify neighbors and emergency services by dialling 911.